-MAINTENANCE INTERVALS FOR COMPETITION USE
+MAINTENANCE INTERVALS

-- The following schedule is intended as a general guide to maintenance and lubrication.
-Bear in mind that such factors as weather, terrain, geographical location, and individual usage will alter the required maintenance and lubrication intervals.
-If you are a doubt as to what intervals to follow in maintaining and lubricating your machine, consult your Yamaha dealer. - Periodic inspection is essential in making full use of the machine performance.
-The service life of the parts varies substantially according to the environment in which the machine runs (e.g., rain, dirt, etc.).
-Therefore, earlier inspection is required by reference to the list below. - Items marked with an asterisk should be performed by a Yamaha dealer as they require special tools, data and technical skills.
+- After a break-in or before each race, always check the points shown in "TORQUE-CHECK POINTS" for tightening torques and retighten them. - Periodic inspection is essential in making full use of the machine performance.
+The life of parts varies significantly according to the environment in which the machine runs (e.g., rain, dirt, etc.).
+Therefore, earlier inspection is required by reference to the list below.

+Items marked with an asterisk should be performed by a Yamaha dealer as they require special tools, data and technical skills.